 If child is in diapers, one parent must remain on board when ship in port to respond to pages.
 Failure to respond to pages within the required time frame will result in monetary penalties and dismissal from the program.

-The Escape features a two-story version of Norwegian’s Splash Academy with high-tech games, a small movie theatre, arts and crafts, Nintendo Wii competitions, and a circus school where kids can learn to juggle and other circus tricks.
+The Escape features a 2-story version of Norwegian’s Splash Academy with high-tech games, a small movie theatre, arts and crafts, Nintendo Wii competitions, and a circus school where kids can learn to juggle and other circus tricks.

-And, kids have the opportunity to display their new circus skills in a show staged in one of the ship’s performance spaces.
+And kids have the opportunity to display their new circus skills in a show staged in one of the ship’s performance spaces.

 Water Facilities & Other Family Activities on Norwegian Escape